fpiantini/girelloni.net/README.md

 The development is done mainly in javascript, using some nodejs tools to assist in the process.

-To setup the environment [fork and] clone the repository, then initialize the enviroment with the command:
+To setup the environment clone the repository, then initialize the project with the command:

 ```
-npm install
+yarn install
 ```

 This will download all the necessary packages in the `node_modules` directory.

 The following tools are used for the development:

+ - [yarn](https://yarnpkg.com/en/), fast and reliable nodejs packages dependency manager
  - [webpack](https://webpack.js.org/), webpack dev server and other webpack utilities
  - [babel](https://babeljs.io/) javascript compiler and polyfill library